c-healey/02-homework-css-bootstrap/README.md

   - scroll down to GitHub Pages and select 'master branch' as the source
   - the setting page will refresh, scroll down to GitHub Pages and click on the live site URL.

-  Cogratulations, you have a live site to share with firends and family.
+  Congratulations, you have a live site to share with friends and family.

 ## How to access your Homework assignment and starter files